silverhammermba/blog/_drafts/chef.markdown

 also have a good selection of vegetarian meals each week.
 But probably most meal prep services offer the benefits I mentioned above.

-Those are all of the benfits that I expected when we signed up, but there are other, hidden benefits you'll discover once you start regularly using a meal prep service.
+Those are all of the benfits that I _expected_ when we signed up, but there are other, hidden benefits you'll discover once you start regularly using a meal prep service.

 * Prepping with your partner creates regular bonding/teamwork time, which can be hard to schedule if you're both busy.
-* Coordinating the chopping/cooking/cleaning stages to efficiently finish the meal naturally pressures you to become more efficient at these tasks.
+* Coordinating the chopping/cooking/cleaning stages to quickly get to the eating stage naturally pressures you to become more efficient at these tasks.
 I used to hate chopping and cleaning in particular, since they felt like extra tasks that took away from the cooking.
 Now I find them oddly satisfying.
 * You will quickly discover which parts of your kitchen are sub-par and you will start developing strong opinions about your cooking tools.
-The kinds of tools I choose and the way I care for them have changed entirely since I started this journey.
+The kinds of tools I choose and the ways I care for them have changed entirely since I started this journey.
-* You will start noticing the hidden patterns in cooking.
+* Most importantly, you will start noticing the hidden patterns in cooking.
 I think that this is the big secret that most chefs forget when trying to teach.
   After making your 100th pasta dish or your 100th salad, you'll find you have an almost subconscious sense of what flavors or ingredients are important.
   You'll know how a certain ingredient should be prepared or cooked without looking at the recipe.
 You'll have a hunch which ingredient can be substituted if one is missing.

-## Step 2: Watch Food Wishes
+## Step 3: Watch Food Wishes

 Once you start feeling comfortable with your meal prep service (you reliably produce something that tastes good), start watching Chef John's fantastic